-If someone gets the diagnosis of prediabetes, that does not necessarily mean that he/she would get diabetes.
+If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 However, this diagnosis is a wake-up call, and people need to take some action.

-Also an opportunity to delay the progression to diabetes or even better to prevent diabetes.
+Also, an opportunity to delay the progression of diabetes or even better to prevent diabetes.

 Start by making these 7 changes in everyday habits.

 Being overweight has no benefits at all.
-But we do not have to make a drastic change in our weight in order to make a difference and to turn things around.
+But we do not have to make a drastic change in our weight to make a difference and to turn things around.

 These people actually reduced their chances by 58 percent of getting diabetes.

-Not enough sleep makes difficulties for the body to use insulin efficiently and that is why type 2 diabetes is more likely to occur.
+Not enough sleep makes it difficult for the body to use insulin efficiently and that is why type 2 diabetes is more likely to occur.

-We need to make our own sleeping habit.
+We need to make our sleeping habits.
 According to our chores and our day decide when is the most appropriate time for us to go to bed.

-Also, we need to avoid caffeine if we have difficulties to fall asleep.
+Also, we need to avoid caffeine if we have difficulties falling asleep.